What type of issue are you experiencing?

 Outdoors: Up to 60 feet in ideal conditions

-1. Check remote batteries - weak battery = short range
+1. Check remote batteries - weak battery

-2. Test closer - does it work at short distance?
+2. Test closer - does it work at short

-3. Check for interference - metal, thick walls, other RF devices
+3. Check for interference - metal, thick

-4. Reposition antenna - extend fully, position vertically
+4. Reposition antenna - extend fully,

-5. Try different remote - rule out faulty transmitter
+5. Try different remote - rule out faulty

 If range is insufficient, a Pegasus Smart Repeater can extend the signal.
 Install it halfway between transmitter and motor.

-Pairing Motor to Pegasus
+Pairing motor to Pegasus

-1. Make sure remote is paired to motor and limits are set
+1. Make sure remote is paired to motor and limits are

-2. In Device Table, click Config on Pegasus
+2. In Device Table, click Config on

 3. Click RF Motor Table